endojs/endo/README.md

 the bundle in the event of any stack traces.

-Also, the toplevel `getExport(filePrefix = "/bundled-source")` accepts an optional `filePrefix` argument in order to help sanitize stack traces (which is prepended to relative paths for the bundled files).
+Also, the toplevel `getExport(filePrefix = "/bundled-source")` accepts an optional `filePrefix` argument (which is prepended to relative paths for the bundled files) in order to help give context to stack traces.